DeeksVault/IncubyteAutomationAssignment/README.md

 ### 1. **Test Cases**
 Test cases will be documented in an Excel file.
 Each test case will include:
-- Test case ID
+- Test case
-- Description of the test case
-- Expected results
-- Actual results (for manual testing)
-- Status (Pass/Fail)
+- Execution Steps

 ### 2. **Automation Code**
 The automation code will be committed to the GitHub repository.
 The automation will use the following tools and frameworks: